Kevin App was named the 12th head coach in Williams College men's basketball history on Saturday, July 19, 2014.

 Ephs senior captain Dan Wohl '15 earned All-American honors under coach App in App's first season as head coach.
 Further, Wohl also was named an Academic All-American.

-For the past four seasons, App was an assistant at the United States Military Academy under Army head men's basketball coach Zach Spiker.
-App played a key role in the Black Knights posting their first winning record in 28 years and winning eight Patriot League games for the first time in the 2012-13 season.
-That team also set records for points scored, assists and blocked shots.
+Before taking the reins of the Williams program, App was an assistant at the United States Military Academy under Army head men's basketball coach Zach Spiker.
+App played a key role in the Black Knights posting their first winning record in 28 years and winning eight Patriot League games for the first time (2012-13).
+That team also set records for points scored, assists, and blocked shots.

-App played at Cornell from 2004-07, the final three years with Spiker on the Big Red coaching staff.
-The Silver Spring, Md., native was voted the winner of the 2007 Rebounder's Club Award by his teammates.
+App played at Cornell from 2004-07, the final three years while Zach Spiker was on the Big Red coaching staff.
+The Silver Spring, Md., native was voted the winner of the 2007 Rebounder's Club Award by his Cornell teammates.
 The honor recognized his hard work and leadership over his four seasons.
-App served as one of the Big Red's tri-captain during his senior campaign.
+App served as one of the Big Red's tri-captains during his senior campaign.
 Over his four years, App played in 45 career games and made one start.

-App began his collegiate coaching career at Williams College in 2008-09.
-He helped the Ephs to a 17-9 record and its first "Little Three" (Williams, Amherst College and Wesleyan University) championship since 1996.
+App began his collegiate coaching career as an assistant to Mike Maker at Williams College in 2008-09.
+He helped the Ephs to a 17-9 record and its first outright "Little Three" (Williams, Amherst College and Wesleyan University) championship since 1996.
 He was instrumental in recruiting some of the key players that took 2010 Basketball Times Co-National Coach of the Year Mike Maker's squad to the 2010 Division III national championship game.

-In addition to his work on the sideline, App has worked numbers camps, including clinics at both Cornell and West Virginia.
+In addition to his work on the sideline, App has worked numerouscamps, including clinics at both Cornell and West Virginia.